MustaqHameed/MERN-STACK-/Task-Tracker-Application-main/README.md

     - **Status**: Pending, In Progress, or Completed.
     - **Project**: Users can select a project to view tasks associated with it.

-Contact
-For any questions or feedback, feel free to reach out to me at lingamhemanth914@gmai.com